Ava-HW/Catculator/README.md

 ![image of the menu](https://github.com/Ava-HW/CS50p-final-project/assets/126925721/31404501-b53b-462f-85cd-0f3a8902baac)

 If a user inputs something not on the menu, the program will re-prompt them to select a calculator.

+<a name="errors"></a>
+## __2. Preventing cat-a-strophic cacluations__
+The calculators are designed to give you a purrfect results every time.
+This is achieved by:
+* using [xxxxx] so whitespace doesn't affect how the program processes input
+* ensuring calculations only proceed if a user enteres apositive whole numbers.
+If any other kinds of input is entered, the program prompts the use to try again [in accordance with loop].

+<a name="quit"></a>
+## __3. Feline like making a grand escape?__
-If a user inputs Q, the program will exit.
+If the user inputs Q while using a calculator, the program will return to the main menu.
-## Preventing cat-a-strophic cacluations

  Users can press Q to quit at anytime, including while using a calculator.
-If the user inputs Q while using a calculator, the program will return to the main menu.
-Whitespace doesn't affect how the program processes input.
-All calculators only accept positive whole numbers, reprompting the user if they enter a negative number or a decimal.